 Accidents and injuries, especially due to fatigue or distraction, are more common.
 Be careful on the sports field, in the kitchen, on the road, and in the workshop, especially on the days listed above.

-This year’s retrograde takes place in Aries, which suggests that the head, brain, eyes, and nose are the most vulnerable to the inflammatory nature of Mars.
+This year’s retrograde takes place in the sign Aries.
+This placement suggests that the head, brain, eyes, and nose are the most vulnerable to the inflammatory nature of Mars.
 An anti-inflammatory diet can help a lot.
 The standard American diet is high in processed carbohydrates and/or food allergens (the most common are gluten, dairy, and soy), and low in anti-inflammatory healthy fats.

 Whatever your symptoms, dehydration can exacerbate them.
 You may need more fluids during this super-heated Mars retrograde in the hot, dry fire sign Aries.

 This retrograde intensifies and concentrates the Mars energy while directing it inward.
 Thus, we all tend to be harder on ourselves.
 Look back at the past for insights into yourself.
 But try not to beat yourself up, or take your frustration out on others.
 Don’t define yourself by the worst thing you have ever done (even if other people do).
-Love and compassion toward your own human-ness open the door for you to unburden yourself of old resentments toward others, too.
+Love and compassion toward your own human-ness helps you unburden yourself of old resentments toward others, too.

 Ask for help– and reach out to others who may be struggling through this difficult period, too.